 Share how you are feeling with others and make it quantifiable.

 You can make a plan based on your needs.
 Some people will require help for low mood, others with require support for anxiety and a few of us will need help for both.
-Without knowing, which is more specific to you, you may lose time by taking yourself down a path which has little to no effect.
+Without knowing, which is more specific to you, you may lose time by taking yourself down a path that has little to no effect.
 It helps to be specific.

 The questionnaire takes only 10 minutes to complete and then you are sent your score along with some advice and guidance on how to improve your mindset score.
 I do encourage anyone to complete it a second time to find out how things have progressed or changed.
 Life throws many challenges at us and it can lead to changes to our mental health at any time.
 The mindset score is a guide to help you take the right approach.